wpovernight/wp-menu-cart/readme.txt

 Requires PHP: 5.3
 Stable tag: 2.14.1

 Automatically displays a shopping cart in your menu bar.
-Works with WooCommerce and Easy Digital Downloads (EDD)
+Works with WooCommerce and Easy Digital Downloads (EDD).

 == Description ==